 Heather and Ross took turns answering the question below:

-- In order to have an effective level of service, do you need the input of your customers?
+- In order to have an effective level of service, do you need the input from your customers?

 I would say, I take a stab at some comments and then I’ll turn it over to Ross to add some because I know they’ve done a lot in New Zealand about involving customers.